abdalrahmanalmahrouq/graduation-project/PROJECT_COMMENTS.md

 ` Enhance: make the delete user account soft delete ` Oct/30 **Purpose:**
 < i made this change to make the delete user account soft delete >

+### Commit

+` Enhance: enhance the image upload issue when user choose his profile picture ` Oct/30 **Purpose:**
+< enhace the upload profile image for users so now the picture will not be added to the github repo it will be saved in laravelbackend/storage so that is the best practice for this feature . >